nus-cs2103-AY1920S1/duke/docs/README.md

 ### `deadline` - Adds an task with deadline to the task list.

-The user can add a task with a deadline to the task list to track any deadlines he/she has.
+You can add a task with a deadline to the task list to track any deadlines you have.
 The deadline requires a date and time to be furnished with the deadline task description.

+Format: `deadline DEADLINE_DESCRIPTION /at DD/MM/YYYY HHHH`
+where
+* `DEADLINE_DESCRIPTION`: The description of the deadline you wish to add to the task list.
+* `DD/MM/YYYY HHHH`: The date and time format of the event.
+The time is strictly in 24-hours format.

 Example of usage: